KanuX-14/fc-engine/doc/compile/android/INSTRUCTIONS.md

 While you're playing the game normally (that is, no menu or inventory is shown), the following controls are available:
 * Look around: touch screen and slide finger
-* Tap: Place a node
+* Tap: Place a node (double-tap if legacy is selected)
 * Long tap: Dig node or use the held item
 * Press back: Pause menu
 * Touch buttons: Press button